alexstandiford/easy-age-verifier/readme.txt

 = 2.10 =
 * Added a debug mode, which disables the verification form, but enqueues the script so the verifier can be activated with a console command.

+= 2.1.1 =
+* Added better debug information, including current browser
+* Improved the verifier cookie regex to match Moz standards, thus vastly improving cross-browser support
+* Improved script and style version tagging to prevent future caching issues

 == Upgrade Notice ==

-= 2.05 =
+= 2.1.1 =
-* Fixed issue that caused verifier to not display for some users
+* Fixed issue that caused verifier to not display on some browsers